volcanofr/discord-counting/README.md

 # Counting (v2)

-Made by @volcanofr.
+Made by *@volcanofr*.

-> ⚠️ Do not press 'ENTER', unless it is to send the next number
+> ⚠️ Do not press 'ENTER', unless it is to send the next number.

 ## Usage